frontity/docs/docs/contributing/code-contribution-guide.md

 git clone https://github.com/YOUR_USERNAME/frontity.git
 ```

-This will create a folder named “frontity” inside the directory from where the `git clone` commmand was executed.
+This will create a folder named “frontity” inside the directory from where the `git clone` command was executed.

 **3. Run `npm install` on the root folder:**